drcmda/react-contextual/README.md

 1. `subscribe([providers,] [selector])(AnyComponent)`

-    A higher order component. `providers` points to one or many contexts. `selector` maps the provider values into component props, if you ommit it it will default to `store => store`.
-The wrapped component will receive these in addition to its own.
-If you only supply `selector` it will use the Providers context (the one down below, number 3 in this list).
+    Higher-order component to consume context. `providers` points to one or many contexts. `selector` maps the provider values into component props.
+Ommit `providers` and it will use the Stores context (the one down below, number 3 in this list).
+Ommit `selector` and it will default to `store => store`.

 2. `<Subscribe [to={providers}] [select={selector}]>{renderFunction}</Subscribe>`

-    The same as above as a component.
-You consume selected props via render function.
-As with `subscribe` you can ommit the providers (the `to` prop in this case) and the selector.
+    The same as above as a component that passes selected props via render function.

 3. `<Provider initialState={state} [actions={actions}]>...</Provider>`

-    A handy little store that you can use to propagate state.
-Central actions allow components to cause mutations.
-If you don't need a store and just consume context, don't import it and use `subscribe` or `<Subscribe/>`.
+    A small store with central actions.

 # If you just need a light-weight, no-frills store ...